-Our business was founded on our proprietary discovery platform, which we refer to as Extreme Genetics, that involves the study of families where individuals exhibit inherited severe traits, or phenotypes.
-By identifying and characterizing single-gene defects responsible for these phenotypes, we gain insights into human disease biology and select targets for therapeutic intervention.
-Our Extreme Genetics discovery platform has yielded the first approved gene therapy product in Europe, a broad development pipeline and multiple pharmaceutical partnerships.
+Our business was founded on our proprietary discovery platform, which we refer to as Extreme Genetics.
+Extreme Genetics involves the study of families where individuals exhibit inherited severe traits, or phenotypes.
+By identifying and characterizing single-gene defects responsible for these phenotypes, we gain insights into human disease biology to better select targets for therapeutic intervention.
+Our Extreme Genetics discovery platform has yielded the first approved gene therapy product in the European Union, or the EU, a broad development pipeline and multiple pharmaceutical partnerships.

-Our pharmaceutical partners include Teva, Genentech, Inc., or Genentech, and Merck & Co., Inc., or Merck, (through its affiliate, Essex Chemie AG).
+Our pharmaceutical partners include Teva Pharmaceutical Industries, Ltd., or Teva (through its subsidiary, Ivax International GmbH), Genentech, Inc., or Genentech, and Merck & Co., Inc., or Merck (through its affiliate, Essex Chemie AG).
 Our pharmaceutical collaborations have generated in aggregate over \$140.0 million in non-equity funding to date with the potential to provide us with over \$1.0 billion in future milestone payments, as well as royalties and co-promotion income on product sales.